 What is the Gatekeeper Program?

-The Gatekeeper Program is an organized outreach effort designed to identify, refer, and respond to at-risk older adults and people with disabilities living in our community.
+The Gatekeeper Program is an organized outreach effort designed to identify, refer, and respond to at-risk seniors (older people), and people with disabilities living in our community.

 Who are Gatekeepers?

 Gatekeepers are nontraditional referral sources who come into contact with older people through their everyday work activities: meter readers, bank tellers, letter carriers, etc. They are the "first line of defense" against situations that are harmful but preventable.

 They are trained to identify signs that would indicate a need for assistance for a vulnerable adult: confusion, poor health, home in disrepair, etc.

 Trained Gatekeepers make a referral to the Helpline for follow-up assessment and service delivery.
 Once Helpline receives the referral, Helpline staff determine who should receive the referral, and send a detailed written report to the appropriate social service worker.
 Follow-up procedures ensure that action has been taken and assistance has been offered.